 Older children undergo testing very similar to those used for adults, including a visual field test, dilation, slit-lamp examination, cover test, retinoscopy and refraction.
 After the exam is completed and an accurate diagnosis has been made, your child’s doctor will develop a treatment plan that may include an eyeglasses prescription, medication, vision therapy or surgery if any conditions do exist.

-Common Childhood Eye Conditions
+What are Common Childhood Eye Conditions?

 In addition to detecting vision problems, our school eye exams also check for common childhood conditions such as a lazy eye (amblyopia) or crossed eyes (strabismus).
 These conditions are often present at birth as a result of genetic factors, and should be treated early to reduce the risk of complications.
 Treatment may include glasses to improve focusing.